vtuguide/cgpaCalculator/README.md

 Note:
 Here Random Quotes CSS, JS Files are also Put :)
-Instead of creating a seperate Repository.
+Instead of creating a separate Repository.